Rolex Fastnet Race

 The Fastnet Race takes place every two years over a course of 695 nautical miles from Cowes, Fastnet Rock, Cherbourg-en-Cotentin.
 The race has a huge worldwide following and has seen continued growth over recent years, with the limit of 300 boats having to be increased to over 340 due to high demand.

-The Fastnet is a challenging race; as it takes place in August, the race is often dominated with a Westerly airstream that are often strong to gale force in strength.
-For the Open 60, Volvo 60 and 70’s this race is a perfect match between their strong offshore potential performance and the safety margin offered by the close proximity of land throughout much of this race.
-For new sailors and those with many years under their belt, the Fastnet offers a high degree of challenge and the excitement of being involved in a major offshore event.
+The Fastnet is a challenging race; as it takes place in July or August, the race is often dominated by a Westerly airstream that is often strong to gale force in strength.
+For the Open 60, Volvo 60 and 70’s, this race is a perfect match between their strong offshore potential performance and the safety margin offered by the close proximity of land throughout much of this race.
+For new sailors and those with many years under their belt, the Fastnet offers a high degree of challenge and excitement to be involved in a major offshore event.